-Grenfell mum told son she could not breathe
+Grenfell Tower dad blames firefighters

 He said the family had moved into the tower in 2015.
 However, even before they started living there, he said his wife expressed concerns about fire safety.

-Mr Hassan said: "When I spoke to my friend I asked him my wife's question: 'If there is a fire, what do we have to do?' and he tells me 'Hassan, don't worry, this building is safe - if the flat next to you is on fire then nothing happens to your flat'.
+Mr Hassan said: "When I spoke to my friend I asked him my wife's question: 'If there is a fire, what do we have to do?' and he tells me 'Hassan, don't worry, this building is safe - if the flat next to you is on fire then nothing happens to your flat'."

-"I come back to my wife and I tell her: 'Listen love, I'm going to leave the flat very nice for you and our two kids, don't worry'.
-And she said: 'You know anywhere you go, anywhere that you stay, I'm going to be with you'.

-"I think that's the only mistake I [made] - bringing them to Grenfell Tower."

 At the inquiry